programmfabrik/easydb-documentation/content/solutions/base/_index.en.md

 |  |  | false: (default) The schema (a.k.a. data model) is inside the "easydb-server" docker container only and is not to be changed.
 The schema is crafted by Programmfabrik and delivered via easydb updates. |

 ~~~~~
-easydb-server:
 extension:
   external-user-schema: true
 ~~~~~

 The example shows the correct indentation hierarchy.
 But only add lines to your file which are not yet there.
-For example, do not add a second line with "easydb-server:".
+For example, do not add a second line with `extension:`.